aftersound/weave/docs/micro-service-virtualization-over-cap-closer-look.md

 You've read this far.
 Hopefully, you've got a fairly good idea on how it works.
 Revisiting the example mentioned in
 [Micro-service Virtualization over { CONTROL, ACTOR, PRODUCT }](https://aftersound.github.io/weave/micro-service-virtualization-over-service-executor-components)
-, you might get a deep understanding of micro-service virtualization through ServiceMetadata in Weave.
+, you might get a deeper understanding of micro-service virtualization through ServiceMetadata in Weave.

 ### Structure of ServiceMetadata
 ![](diagrams/WEAVE-SERVICE-METATDATA-STRUCTURE.png)